Make sure the technology you adopt is a good fit for students and teachers in your district

-- Identify your goals: Have an end-game in sight before you start down the path of piloting programs.
-Identify what success looks like in one year, two years … five years, and set your goals to align with your vision.
-This is essential for gauging just how effective the pilot programs are for your staff and students.
+- Identify your goals: Have an endgame in sight before you start down the path of piloting programs.
+Identify what success looks like in one year, two years or even five years.
+Set your goals to align with your vision.
+Setting goals is essential to gauge how effective the pilot programs are for your staff and students.

-- Create your timelines: It’s important to set your pilot programs to align with district timelines, such as your academic calendars, testing periods, and budgetary seasons.
-This will ensure your staff has the time to use the solution without disrupting learning.
+- Create your timelines: Set your pilot programs to align with district timelines, such as your academic calendar, testing periods and budgetary seasons.
+Doing so will ensure your staff has the timeto use the new program or system without disrupting learning.

 - Establish success metrics: Data is essential to making an informed decision.
-Too much is at stake to act on gut feelings.
-With data, you can convince district stakeholders about the effectiveness of (and the investment in) the desired solution.
+Use the goals you identified to determine reasonable student (and teacher) success metrics.
+Be sure to track and analyze your data consistently.
+With data, you can convince district stakeholders of the effectiveness of (and the investment in) the desired solution.

-- Make time for Professional Development (PD): Successful staff equals successful students.
+- Make time for professional development (PD): Successful staff = successful students.
 Including PD as a component of your pilot program prepares your staff to use new programs to their full potential so you can more accurately measure effectiveness.

-- Get feedback on the pilot experience: Don’t forget the two parties on the front line: Students and teachers.
-Consider using surveys post pilot to provide your staff and students a channel to share their feedback on their experience with the program being piloted.
+- Get feedback on the pilot: Don’t forget the two parties on the front line – students and teachers.
+Use surveys post–pilot to provide your staff and students a channel to share their feedback on their experience with the pilot program.

 Download the DreamBoxLearning EdTech Pilot Success Guide for a complete step-by-step framework to ensure smart purchasing decisions.